-Fact: Not only is far from the truth, but SIPs can also be used in intricately customized designs.
+SIPs are perfect for intricately customized designs.
 Because Enercept’s panels are flexible and customized, they can be used for nearly any building design.
 Their strength also allows for myriad design options which might not be able to be achieved efficiently using more traditional building methods.

-2. Misconception Two: Wiring a SIPs home is difficult.
+2. Wiring a SIPs home is extremely simple.